 A– Yes it doesn’t matter what age, shape or size you are you will float effortlessly.
 Height limit 6ft4 & weight limit 120kg.

 Q- Is there anything I need to do to prepare to float?

-A– It is best to float on an empty stomach but not hungry, be well hydrated, avoid caffeine, shaving or waxing ( see above) prior some people’s pores take longer than this to close so if possible even the day before.
+A– It is best to float on an empty stomach but not hungry, be well hydrated, avoid caffeine, shaving or waxing prior to floating(see above).
 I will provide everything you need for your float except what you comb your hair with.